How to Get a $5,000 Loan

 Four distinct channels serve the $5,000 loan market, each operating on different logic and suited to different borrowers.

 Credit unions function as member-owned nonprofits.
 Rates run lower than banks on average, and loan officers have more flexibility with borderline applications.
 Membership ties to your employer, location, or a professional association.
-Credit unions also offer Payday Alternative Loans, or PALs, a product specifically designed to compete with high-cost payday lending, with APRs capped by the NCUA at 28%.
+Credit unions also offer Payday Alternative Loans (PALs), a product specifically designed to compete with high-cost payday lending.
+APRs on PALs are capped by the NCUA at 28%, and the loans are backed by the credit union's NCUA insurance.
 If you belong to a credit union, start your search there before going anywhere else.

 Direct online lenders make decisions through automated underwriting.
 Algorithms, not committee meetings, drive approvals.
-Funds often arrive the same day or by the next business morning if you apply before the lender's cutoff time, typically around noon.
-Many accept scores in the 580 to 620 range.
+Funds often arrive the same day or by the next business morning if you apply before the lender's cutoff time (typically around noon).
+Many accept scores in the 580-620 range.
 The APR exceeds what a bank charges, but the speed and accessibility justify the cost when time is the binding constraint.

 Aggregator platforms and marketplaces are not lenders.
 They run a soft credit pull and display offers from multiple institutions on one screen.
 This saves you from filling out five separate applications.
-The catch is that a soft pull becomes a hard inquiry the moment you submit a full application through their link.
+Here's what to watch: a soft pull becomes a hard inquiry the moment you submit a full application through their link.
 The phrase "no credit check" in aggregator advertising refers only to the initial browsing phase.
-The hard inquiry happens when you commit to one offer.
+The hard inquiry lands when you commit to one offer.

 An aggregator sells your lead.
 A direct lender evaluates your file, funds the loan, and collects payments.
 When search results flag "direct lenders only," that's a legitimate preference.
 It limits how widely your personal data gets distributed.
-The price of that privacy is doing the comparison work yourself.
+The price of that privacy?
+Doing the comparison work yourself.

 How Your Credit Score and DTI Affect the Cost